Christian VII: Childhood and education

-After the early death of his mother, the prince was largely denied parental affection.
-His stepmother Queen Juliane Marie showed no interest in him, preferring her biological son Hereditary Prince Frederick.
+After his mother's early death, the prince was largely denied parental affection.
+His stepmother, Queen Juliane Marie, showed no interest in him, preferring her biological son, Hereditary Prince Frederick.
 Prone to debauchery and increasingly affected by alcoholism, Christian's father became increasingly indifferent to the shy, sensitive child, who was also prone to epileptic seizures.
 Nonetheless, early historians state that Christian had a delightful personality and considerable talent, but that he was poorly educated and systematically terrorized, and even flogged, by a brutal tutor, Count Christian Ditlev Frederik Reventlow.
-He seems to have been intelligent and had periods of clarity, but had severe emotional problems, possibly schizophrenia, as argued by Doctor Viggo Christiansen in Christian VII's mental illness (1906).
-He masturbated frequently, which worried his court physicians and tutor, who thought the practice reduced the prince's fertility and affected his capacity for learning.
+He seems to have been intelligent and had periods of clarity, but had severe emotional problems, possibly schizophrenia, as argued by Viggo Christiansen in Christian VII's mental illness (1906).
+He masturbated frequently, which worried his court physicians and tutors, who thought the practice reduced the prince's fertility and affected his learning capacity.